Tackling Fake Forgetting through Uncertainty Quantification: Abstract

 \section{Abstract}

 Machine unlearning seeks to remove the influence of specified data from a trained model.
-While metrics such as unlearning accuracy (UA) and membership inference attack (MIA) provide baselines for assessing unlearning performance, they fall short of evaluating the forgetting reliability.
-In this paper, we find that the data misclassified across UA and MIA still have their ground truth labels included in the prediction set from the uncertainty quantification perspective, which raises a fake unlearning issue.
-To address this issue, we propose two novel metrics inspired by conformal prediction that more reliably evaluate forgetting quality.
-Building on these insights, we further propose a conformal prediction-based unlearning framework that integrates conformal prediction into Carlini \& Wagner adversarial attack loss, which can significantly push the ground truth label out of the conformal prediction set.
-Through extensive experiments on image classification task, we demonstrate both the effectiveness of our proposed metrics and the superiority of our unlearning framework, which improves the UA of existing unlearning methods by an average of $6.6\%$ through the incorporation of a tailored loss term alone.
+While the unlearning accuracy is a widely used metric for assessing unlearning performance, it falls short in assessing the reliability of forgetting.
+In this paper, we find that the forget data points misclassified by unlearning accuracy still have their ground truth labels included in the conformal prediction set from the uncertainty quantification perspective, leading to a phenomenon we term fake forgetting.
+To address this issue, we propose a novel metric CR, inspired by conformal prediction, that offers a more reliable assessment of forgetting quality.
+Building on these insights, we further propose an unlearning framework CPU that incorporates conformal prediction into the Carlini \& Wagner adversarial attack loss, enabling the ground truth label to be effectively removed from the conformal prediction set.
+Through extensive experiments on image classification tasks, we demonstrate both the effectiveness of our proposed metric and the superior forgetting quality achieved by our framework.
+Code is available at \href{https://github.com/TIML-Group/Conformal-Prediction-Unlearning}{https://github.com/TIML-Group/Conformal-Prediction-Unlearning}.